-Central Park El Camino Real/5th Ave., downtown, (650) 522-7434.
-Free.
-Mini train: Sat-Sun 11am-3pm, daily in summer. $1.25.
 Dating from 1922, this is the oldest municipal park in the county.
-Facilities include a The Bianchi Railroad mini train--a miniature version of the long-gone Southern Pacific Coast Daylight—plus a botanical garden, tennis courts, and a large, colorful playground.
+Facilities in Central Park include a The Bianchi Railroad mini train--a miniature version of the long-gone Southern Pacific Coast Daylight—plus a rose garden, tennis courts, and a large, colorful playground.
 In summer free weekly concerts are presented in the park, and in winter the baseball diamond is converted into an ice-skating rink.

 The park’s tidy Japanese Garden was designed by Nagao Sakurai, a former landscape architect at the Imperial Palace in Tokyo.
-Features include a teahouse (no tea service), a central pond divided by a narrow bridge (koi are usually fed at 11 a.m.), two waterfalls, a pagoda, and a shrine.
+Features include a teahouse (no tea service), a central pond divided by a narrow bridge (in spring and summer, koi are usually fed at 11 a.m. and 3 p.m.), two waterfalls, a bamboo forest, a pagoda, and a shrine.
 Narrow pathways are designed to make visitors slow down and really look.
 Rare and unusual plants include a weeping beech and an umbrella pine.
+No dogs are permitted.

 More things to do in San Mateo.